Doctors & Staff

 Another highlight of Dr. Buset’s optometric education was her senior research project on ocular dominance and its impact on certain types of contact lens fittings.
 Today, she still uses the techniques she and her research partner developed, when fitting contact lenses for patients over age 40 in our practice.

 As a child growing up in Kansas, Dr. Nancy loved to vacation with her family in the National Parks and Forests, particularly out west.
 In high school, she spent a summer volunteering for the Student Conservation Association, building new trails in the backcountry of Yellowstone National Park.
 Her love of the outdoors and her wonder at the majesty of nature are what drew her to Oregon, and she hasn’t been disappointed!
-She and her husband enjoy hiking near Mt.
-Hood, with a newly acquired German Shepherd to share in their adventures.
+She enjoys hiking in the Mt.
+Hood area.

 Dr. Jade Himmelsbach